ByteworksHomeLab/spring-ai-lab/README.md

 ### 4) Ollama

-Ollama is an opensource platform for running LLMs (Large Language Models) locally.
+[Ollama](https://ollama.com) is an opensource platform for running LLMs locally.
 It makes it easier to get started with AI by hiding the complexities of running a LLM (Large Language Model).
-You can download the [Ollama Docker image](https://hub.docker.com/r/ollama/ollama), or you can [download the binary to your operating system](https://ollama.com/download/).
+Choose between the [Ollama Docker image](https://hub.docker.com/r/ollama/ollama), or [download the binary to your operating system](https://ollama.com/download/).

-Choose the best runtime option for your situation.
+Ollama is defined in the `docker-compose.yaml` at the root of the project.

 Ollama supports many different LLMs.
 Visit the [Ollama models page](https://ollama.com/library) for the list of supported LLMs, ranked by popularity.

 ![ollama-models.png](src/main/resources/static/ollama-models.png)

 For this example, we will use [Meta's llama 3](https://llama.meta.com/llama3/).
-Ollama is also specified in the `docker-compose.yaml` file at the root of the project.

-### 5) OpenIA
+### 5) OpenAI

 In addition to running LLM models locally, this project demonstrates connecting to the OpenAI API.
 For that, you'll need to create an OpenAI API Key.
-You can use a free
+You can start with a free
 OpenAI account.
 Later, when you bump up against rate limiting, you can upgrade to a pay-as-you-go account.

 [Here is the link to create an OpenAI API key](https://platform.openai.com/settings/profile?tab=api-keys).
 Be sure to save the API Key somewhere safe when you create it.